Skip to main content

 Tips on how to identify and care for a sick aloe vera plant

 Being a succulent, the aloe vera plant is one of the easiest plants for forgetful plant parents, traveling gardeners, and beginners alike (even during the winter!).
 It’s drought tolerant and can easily survive a few missed waterings; however, the more stress you put the plant through, the more likely you are to see problems start to rise.
-Pests, fungi, and even diseases are drawn to plants that have been weakened in some way.
-So if you think you have a sick aloe plant, here’s what may be going on.
+Stress leaves your plant vulnerable to pests, diseases, and fungal infections, which only stress your plant out more!
+Not to worry, though, many of the problems your aloe plant may be facing are easy to identify and treat.
+This guide to treating a sick aloe plant will explain everything you need to know.

 A small, healthy aloe vera plant